 Raised Pressure Inside the Brain

-Regardless of the cause – head injury, bleeding into the brain, or infection – you should never fly until you’ve been permitted by your doctor.
-This is because the drop in cabin pressure during the flight could further increase pressure in the brain.
+Regardless of the cause, head injury, bleeding into the brain, or infection, you should never fly until you’ve been permitted by your doctor.
+This is because the drop in cabin pressure during the flight could further increase intracranial pressure.

 READ MORE: Travelling After Surgery